Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions

 where $a_{1,2,3}$ are coefficients which we identified with the following values using the Stoner--Wohlfarth model: $a_1 = 11.62\,\rm\mu\Omega cm$, $a_2 = -0.28\,\rm\mu\Omega cm$, $a_3 = 1.00\,\rm\mu\Omega cm$.
 The first two terms in Eq. (\ref{eq_rhoxy}) describe the anomalous Hall effect and its anisotropy \cite{Zhang2011}, whereas the $a_3$ coefficient quantifies the contribution of transverse AMR \cite{Ritzinger2022}.
 The value of $a_3$ we found falls within the range typical for CoFeB alloys (for example, $\rm Co_{60}Fe_{20}B_{20}$ was reported to have $2.5\rm\,\mu\Omega cm$ \cite{Seemann2011}).
 The finite magnetization projection in the sample plane is required to understand the field dependence of $\rho_{\perp}^{\rm even}$, as shown in Fig. \ref{fig2} (the red line is the model).
-Although the longitudinal and the transverse signal shape is seemingly very different, the same model can also fit the longitudinal AMR (see Fig. \ref{fig1}c).
-Both the measured data and the modelling confirm that the AMR is non-zero, although the magnetic field is perpendicular to the current and voltage detection direction (the Hall geometry).
+Although the longitudinal and the transverse signal shapes are seemingly very different, the same magnetization trajectory can also fit the longitudinal AMR (see Fig. \ref{fig1}c).
+Both the measured data and the modelling confirm that the AMR is non-zero, although the magnetic field is perpendicular to the current and voltage detection direction. \\